hjohn/Dirk/README.markdown

 singletons to allow garbage collection if only the injector refers to the instance.
 If garbage collection occurred, and a new instance of the singleton is needed, it will be created again.

-The weak singletons are primarily useful to be unable to unload classes with having to destroy the injector.
+The weak singletons are primarily useful to be unable to unload classes without having to destroy the injector.
 When dynamically loading jars containing classes that are registered with an injector, it will be impossible to unload these classes later if they are annotated with `@Singleton`.
 Instead, `@WeakSingleton` should be used here so that when these classes are no longer needed they can be completely unloaded.